MMike17/ArtOfRally_BetterDamage/Readme.md

 By default, the mod doesn't change the behaviour of the game.

-#### General
+### General

 - **disableWearAndTear** : will disable the damage applied to multiple car parts at the end of a stage (I recommend this to make the damages more fair).\
 - **wearAndTearBody** : will re-enable wear and tear for the car body only (necessitates **disableWearAndTear** to be toggled on).

-#### Landing
+### Landing

 - **enableLandingDamage** : will enable damages on the car when it lands from a jump.
 This will display all other settings in this category.

-"minLandingThreshold" is the minimum landing force to consider damages to the car.\
+- **minLandingThreshold** : is the minimum landing force to consider damages to the car.
-"maxLandingThreshold" is the maximum landing force to consider damages to the car.\
+- **maxLandingThreshold** : is the maximum landing force to consider damages to the car.
-"landingDamageMultiplier" is a multiplier for damages dealt by jump landings.\
+- **landingDamageMultiplier** : is a multiplier for damages dealt by jump landings.
-"landingPunctureThreshold" is the landing strength percent threshold above which a tire can be punctured upon landing (default 90%).\
+- **landingPunctureThreshold** : is the landing strength percent threshold above which a tire can be punctured upon landing (default 90%).
-"landingPunctureProbability" is the probability percent that a tire will puncture upon landing if the landing strength is over the threshold (default 0.5%).
+- **landingPunctureProbability** : is the probability percent that a tire will puncture upon landing if the landing strength is over the threshold (default 0.5%).

-#### Crash
+### Crash

-"crashPunctureThreshold" is the crash strength percent threshold above which a tire can be punctures upon crashing.\
+- **crashPunctureThreshold** : is the crash strength percent threshold above which a tire can be punctures upon crashing.
-"crashPunctureProbability" is the probability percent that a tire will puncture upon crashing if the crash strength is over the threshold (default 0.5%).\
+- **crashPunctureProbability** : is the probability percent that a tire will puncture upon crashing if the crash strength is over the threshold (default 0.5%).
-"crashHeadlightProbability" is the probability percent that the headlights will be damaged upon crashing if the crash strength is over the threshold (default 8%).
+- **crashHeadlightProbability** : is the probability percent that the headlights will be damaged upon crashing if the crash strength is over the threshold (default 8%).

 #### Drift

-"enableDriftDamage" will enable damages on the car when it drifts.
+- **enableDriftDamage** : will enable damages on the car when it drifts.
 This will display all other settings in this category.

-"driftPunctureProbability" is the probability percent that a tire will puncture after 20 seconds of drifting (cumulative / default 1%).
+- **driftPunctureProbability** : is the probability percent that a tire will puncture after 20 seconds of drifting (cumulative / default 1%).

 #### Overheat

-"enableOverheatDamage" will enable the overheat damages to the engine and turbo (if the car has one).
+- **enableOverheatDamage** : will enable the overheat damages to the engine and turbo (if the car has one).
 Thus will display all other settings in the category.

-"overheatRPMThresholdPercent" is the engine RPM percent threshold above which the engine will enter overheat status.\
+- **overheatRPMThresholdPercent** : is the engine RPM percent threshold above which the engine will enter overheat status.
-"overheatRPMBalancePercent" is the engine RPM percent threshold under which the engine will cool down the most efficiently.\
+- **overheatRPMBalancePercent** : is the engine RPM percent threshold under which the engine will cool down the most efficiently.
-"overheatSpeedMult" .\
+- **overheatSpeedMult** : is a multiplier for the speed at which the engine reaches the state of overheating.
-"overheatCooldownSpeedMult" is a multiplier for the speed at which the engine can cool down.
+- **overheatCooldownSpeedMult** : is a multiplier for the speed at which the engine can cool down.

 #### Gearbox

-"enableGearboxDamage" will enable damages on the gearbox when switching gears.
+- **enableGearboxDamage** : will enable damages on the gearbox when switching gears.

 #### Debug

-"showMarkers" will display markers around a car (bright red spheres) after a collision.
-These markers display the edges between damage zones.\
+- **showMarkers** : will display markers around a car (bright red spheres) after a collision.
+These markers display the edges between damage zones.
-"disableInfoLogs" will disable the logging of "info" level logs in the mod manager's console.
+- **disableInfoLogs** : will disable the logging of *info* level logs in the mod manager's console.

-Disabling the mod in the manager will revert to the original damage triggering method (only in crashes and random) by default.
+Disabling the mod in the manager will revert to the original damage triggering method (only in crashes and wear and tear) by default.

 ## Disclaimer

-Body damage is kept low on crash.
+Damage dealt to the body is low.
 This is not intentional.\
-I couldn't find a way to deal more damage to the car body (clean car repair option).
+I couldn't find a way to deal more damage to the car body.

 ## Installation